Privacy Policy

 • To third parties who help us gather information from you and communicate with you including for email communications and/or perform services on our behalf, including without limitation marketing, market research, customer support, data storage, data analytics, analysis and processing, and legal services.

-• Where required to do so by law or in a good faith belief that such access, preservation, or disclosure is permitted by this Privacy Policy or reasonably necessary or appropriate for any of the following reasons:
+• Where required to do so by law or in a good faith belief that such access, preservation, or disclosure is permitted by this Policy or reasonably necessary or appropriate for any of the following reasons:

-• (a) to comply with legal process i.e. if We are required to respond to subpoenas, court orders or are asked to respond to legitimate requests for Your personal information from law enforcement or government agencies.
-In such situations, we will release Your information to these organizations as we reasonably believe appropriate for us to comply with the law and to prevent against fraud.
-We will not provide You with these requests for information made by law enforcement or government agencies;
+• (a) to comply with legal process i.e. if We are required to respond to subpoenas, court orders or are asked to respond to legitimate requests for your personal information from law enforcement or government agencies.
+In such situations, we will release your information to these organizations as we reasonably believe appropriate for us to comply with the law and to prevent against fraud.
+We will not provide you with these requests for information made by law enforcement or government agencies;

 • (c) to respond to claims that any content violates the rights of third parties;

-• (d) to respond to Your requests for customer service; and/or
+• (d) to respond to your requests for customer service; and/or

 • (e) to protect our rights, property, or personal safety and those of our agents and affiliates, its users, and the public.
 This includes exchanging information with other companies and organizations for fraud protection, and spam/malware prevention, and similar purposes.